Modifiers · CPT modifier

 CPT codes that use modifier 22

 1,629 orthopedic CPT codes in our reference list this modifier as applicable.
-Sorted by total RVU.
+Sorted by work RVU.

 Source · Derived from per-code modifier guidance in our CPT reference